Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

-Finding the Rod
+Finding the Super Rod

 Once you've beaten Pokémon Black 2 and White 2's champion at least once, you'll open up a huge portion of Unova that was previously unexplored.
 This includes the original starting point for Pokémon Black and White, Nuvema Town, which will probably be the last town you'll ever visit.
 Travel there and look in the professor's laboratory.
-Cedric will be waiting, and he'll hand over the Fishing Rod.
+Cedric will be waiting, and he'll hand over the Super Rod.

 Changes to the Fishing Rod